lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>More Topics</h3>
-For further details about the clauses used by a *window functions* refer to the following topics:
+For further details about the clauses used by a *window functions*, refer to the following topics:
 * [expression](#expression)
 * [identifier](#identifier)
 * [sortItem](#sortItem)

 <h3>Related References</h3>

-A *named window clause* is referenced by the following clauses
+A *named window clause* is referenced by the following clauses:
 * [fullselect](#fullselect)
 * [simpleselect](#simpleselect)

-Note that the keyword `OVER` lets you define an unnamed window specification in a [functionOrAggregate](#functionOrAggregate)
+Note that the keyword `OVER` lets you define an unnamed window specification in a [functionOrAggregate](#functionOrAggregate).

 ## SQL Expressions
 {: #chapterSqlExpressions}

 <h3>Expressions</h3>

-In the context of a SQL query statement an *expression* is always a *boolean expression*.
+In the context of an SQL query statement, an *expression* is always a *Boolean expression*.

 <h4 id="expression">expression</h4>